weewx/weewx/docs_src/quickstarts/pip.md

 ### Run as a daemon

 To make WeeWX start when the system is booted, you will want to run `weewxd` as a daemon.
-Run the daemon setup script, to configure your system.
+Run the daemon setup script to configure your system.
+This script installs the startup/shutdown configuration appropriate to your operating system.
 You will need root privileges to do this.

 ```{ .shell .copy }
 sudo sh ~/weewx-data/scripts/setup-daemon.sh